imixs/imixs-cloud/management/monitoring/imixs-prometheus/README.md

 ### The Prometheus Configuration

-The configuration details how prometheus scrap the metric data form the different metric APIs is defined in the config file *config/prometheus.yaml*.
+The configuration details how prometheus scrapes the metric data form the different metric APIs is defined in the config file *config/prometheus.yaml*.
 You can use this file to customizes the different jobs or add new jobs for you own business applications.

 The configuration is provided as a config map which need to be generated before you can start the deployment.
 To create the config map run: